ARM-software/CMSIS-DSP/README.md

 * cmsisdspconfig.py:
   * Web browser UI to generate build configurations (temporary until the CMSIS-DSP configuration is reworked to be simpler and more maintainable)

-## Compilation symbols for tables

-Some new compilations symbols have been introduced to avoid including all the tables if they are not needed.

-If no new symbol is defined, everything will behave as usual.
-If `ARM_DSP_CONFIG_TABLES` is defined then the new symbols will be taken into account.

-It is strongly suggested to use the new Python script `cmsisdspconfig.py` to generate the -D options to use on the compiler command line.

-    pip install streamlit
-    streamlit run cmsisdspconfig.py

-If you use `cmake`, it is also easy since high level options are defined and they will select the right compilation symbols.

-For instance, if you want to use the `arm_rfft_fast_f32`, in` fft.cmake` you'll see an option `RFFT_FAST_F32_32`.

-If you don't use cmake nor the Python script, you can just look at `fft.cmake` or `interpol.cmake` in `Source` to see which compilation symbols are needed.

-We see, for `arm_rfft_fast_f32`, that the following symbols need to be enabled :

-* `ARM_TABLE_TWIDDLECOEF_F32_16 `
-* `ARM_TABLE_BITREVIDX_FLT_16`
-* `ARM_TABLE_TWIDDLECOEF_RFFT_F32_32`
-* `ARM_TABLE_TWIDDLECOEF_F32_16`

-In addition to that, `ARM_DSP_CONFIG_TABLES` must be enabled and finally `ARM_FFT_ALLOW_TABLES` must also be defined.

-This last symbol is required because if no transform functions are included in the build, then by default all flags related to FFT tables are ignored.